Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_without_FAS.md

 # Updating BMC Firmware and BIOS for NCNs without FAS

-**NOTE: This procedure should only be used if FAS is not available, such as during initial CSM install.**

 > **NOTE:**
-> On HPE nodes, the BMC Firmware is iLO 5 and BIOS is System ROM.
+> * On HPE nodes, the BMC Firmware is iLO 5 and BIOS is System ROM.
-> The commands in the procedure must be run on `ncn-m001`.
+> * The commands in the procedure must be run on `ncn-m001`.
+> * This procedure should only be used if FAS is not available, such as during initial CSM install.

 ## Prerequisites